I guess I am misunderstanding ... what, exactly, is unschooling?

-While unschooling is the simplest thing in the world, since kids are born knowing how to do it, it's really, really hard to explain because people try to make the description fit the images they have of what learning looks like.
+While unschooling is the simplest thing in the world, since kids are born knowing how to learn, it's really, really hard to explain because people try to make the description of unschooling fit the images they have of what learning looks like (in school).

 Most of us have an image of there being a body of knowledge that's necessary to learn.

 Most of us have been through a process (school) of having that body of knowledge forced into us and for most of us that process was hard and/or boring, or at least took a 12 year commitment to do, so we "know" that it isn't easy to acquire that body of knowledge.

 Most of us have an image of how that body of knowledge gets into people: teachers, homework, drills, lectures, tests, grades ....

 If someone describes unschooling as the absence of that, then it sounds like neglect because we all "know" all of the above is true and necessary for kids to succeed.